 Paint is a relatively inexpensive way to completely transform a room, and dark rooms are no exception.
+By choosing one of the best paint colors for dark rooms, you’ll completely transform how the space looks and feels.

-This post delves into some considerations you need to take before choosing the perfect paint color as well as other considerations to take into account to turn your room into a beautifully bright space.
+However, there are some considerations you need to take before choosing the perfect paint color as well as other considerations to take into account to turn your room into a beautifully bright space.

-• Add more artificial light if needed.
+- Add more artificial light if needed;

-• Lighten the paint color on the walls.
+- Lighten the paint color on the walls;

-• Bring in lighter fixtures and furnishings.
+- Bring in lighter fixtures and furnishings.

-Why Is Your Room Dark?
+1. Why Is Your Room Dark?

 Before we even tackle the subject of the perfect paint color for your space, it’s important to consider why your room is dark: